Organic vegetable proteins

 Elementa carries a range of plant-based proteins with useful and varied nutritional characteristics, including rice, pea, sunflower, pumpkin seed, hemp, fava bean and quinoa proteins.
 Our proteins are available as isolates, hydrolysates, concentrates and powders.
 All are composed of 50 to 80% proteins on dry matter.
-They are certified GMO-free, naturally gluten-free, lactose-free and are available as organic products.
+They are naturally gluten-free and lactose-free.

 Among our plant-based ingredients, we also offer organic hydrolysed rice, oat and quinoa cereals.

 Plant-origin proteins can satisfy human protein needs, as an alternative to animal-origin proteins, catering to vegan and vegetarian diets as well as other special diets (food allergies, intolerances).

 Elementa offers a wide range of organic plant proteins derived from various plants of interest:

 Organic rice proteins are available as isolates and hydrolysates, with more than 80% protein content on dry matter.
 These ingredients are also available in conventional version.

 Our rice protein ingredients have a neutral taste, are sourced in Europe, are kosher- and halal-certified, guaranteed GMO-free and non-allergenic.
 Rice proteins are prized for their amino acid profile that is quite similar to that of milk.
 Rice protein is a fine, creamy-white powder with a light cereal-like taste and smell.
 They are intended for high-protein sports nutrition products, for weight control and for infant foods.

 Our featured ingredients: more information can be found here.